swdavey/wphol/workshop/mds_read_replicas.md

     ```

-4. Retrieve MySQL load balancer Endpoint for read replicas.
+4. Retrieve the MySQL load balancer Endpoint for read replicas.
     Return to OCI Dashboard and go to MySQL HeatWave database instances

     ![OCI Burger menu for MySQL HeatWave Database instances](../images/./OCI-burger_menu-databases-db_system.png)

-5. Click now on your instance name "MySQLInstance" to see the details.
+5. Click on your HA instance's name "MySQLInstance" to see the details.

     ![OCI MySQL HeatWave Database Service instances list](../images/./OCI-mds-instances-list.png)

-6. Scroll down the page, and in the left menu choose "Endpoints".
+6. Scroll down the page, and in the menu on the left of the page choose "Endpoints".
-    You can see here the IP address of your instance for read write access **DB system primary** and for the read replicas load balancer **Read replica load balancer**.
-Write down thewe two IP, needed for the next step
+    Here you will see the IP address of your instance for read write access **DB system primary** and for the read replicas load balancer **Read replica load balancer**.
+Write down these two IP addresses because they will be needed in the next steps

     ![OCI MySQL Database Service instance Endpoints](../images/./OCI-mds-read_replicas-endpoints.png)

-7. We just need now to configure LudicrousDB to use the Read Replica Load Balancer.
-With and editor (like vim or nano) edit the db-config.php configuration file
+7. We must now configure LudicrousDB to use the Read Replica Load Balancer.
+With an editor (like vim or nano) edit the db-config.php configuration file:

     ``` shell
     cd /var/www/html/